blossm-network/toolbox/README.md

 ### Blossm is a javascript Event Sourcing CQRS orchestrator, and includes a description for setting up multi-project interoperability through a Blossm Core network.

+#### With Blossm you can architect, fully-test, and deploy just about any peice of software functionality using small javascript functions and YAML configs, in a way that keep each historical state of your app entirely queriable and auditable, and with the opportunity to connect many independantly developed networks together through a shared Core.
+It's also extremely cheap to run and extremely easy to maintain.

+##### The project aspires to make sure the data produced in Blossm systems can be owned and delegated entirely by the users and groups that produced it, giving Blossm network operators no data aggregation and manipulation advantages over the public.

+##### The project also aspires to interoperate with the Ethereum blockchain to provide an application experience layer that can interact with Contracts and respond to events, while providing an event storage layer for trivial intraday application data that doesn't need to be on-chain in real time.

 CQRS is an Event Sourcing software architecture pattern where the write and read responsibilites are organized around seperate data stores.
 The write side takes a request, performs a routine, and optionally logs some events with metadata to a store, thus modifying the state of the app forever — the event stores meant to be immutable.
 The read side listens for logged events and uses their metadata to write to any number of denormalized view stores to be queried.
 All view stores can be destroyed and recreated at any time based on the event log.